Destructuring of arrays is a way to unpack values from arrays and assign them to variables directly.

 Destructuring with Skipping Multiple Elements

-You can skip multiple elements from the array using commas and assign only the elements you are interested in.
+You can omit several elements of the array using commas, and assign only the elements you are interested in.

 const numbers = [10, 20, 30, 40, 50];